towersvault/shinpokered/README.md

 - Engine improvement: the 1.5x EXP boost function now has overflow protection
 - Engine improvement: EXP Gained can now print up to five digits instead of four
+- Engine Improvement: Pokemon can now learn more than 1 move per level *- Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST

 #Changes not yet in the release branch: